slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 -- Proverbs*

 > *"Care about what other people think and you will always be their prisoner."
--- Lao Tzu*
+-- Lao Tzu [-571]*

 > *"If you are ruled by mind you are a king; if by body a slave."
--- Cato*
+-- Cato the Younger [-095]*

 > *"Nothing strengthens authority so much as silence."
--- Leonardo da Vinci*
+-- Leonardo da Vinci [1452]*

 > *"Disobedience is the true foundation of liberty.
 The obedient must be slaves."
--- Henry David Thoreau*
+-- Henry David Thoreau [1817]*

+> *"A slave is one who waits for someone to come and free him."
+-- Ezra Pound [1885]*

 > *"Every word has consequences.
 Every silence, too."
--- Jean-Paul Sartre*
+-- Jean-Paul Sartre [1905]*

 > *"Nothing is more despicable than respect based on fear."
--- Albert Camus*
+-- Albert Camus [1913]*

 > *"When you are on the bottom you can’t afford to look like you belong there."
--- Mike Downey*

-> *"A slave is one who waits for someone to come and free him."
--- Ezra Pound*
+-- Lee Iacocca [1924]*

 > *"If you know how quickly people forget the dead... you will stop living to impress people."
--- Christopher Walken*
+-- Christopher Walken [1943]*

 > *"None of our leaders are punished for lying.
 Instead, regular people are punished for telling the truth."
--- Tucker Carlson*
+-- Tucker Carlson [1969]*

-> *"Low status people would love a social credit score because obedience is one of the few metrics they can compete on."
--- Michael Malice*

 > *"The internet doesn’t care about your title." (...)
 "I don’t believe in hierarchical relationships.
 I don’t want to be above anybody and I don’t want to be below anybody.
 If I can’t treat someone like a peer and if they can’t treat me like a peer, I just don’t want to interact with them." (...)
 "The person writing the teleprompter is in charge, not the person reading from it."
--- Naval Ravikant*
+-- Naval Ravikant [1974]*

+> *"Low status people would love a social credit score because obedience is one of the few metrics they can compete on."
+-- Michael Malice [1976]*

 > *"Responsibility is power.
 When you decide someone else is responsible for your life - be it a person, a job, a government - you give them power over your life.
-When you decide you are responsible for your life, you give yourself power over your life."  -- Mark Manson*
+When you decide you are responsible for your life, you give yourself power over your life."
+-- Mark Manson [1984]*

 > *"I can only promise you one thing: one day they’ll pretend they believed in you the whole time." (...)
 "When you can’t be controlled, you’ll be hated."